 Horses may be kept in these corrals for a maximum of 48 hours.
 Grazing is not permitted - horses must be fed inside the corrals.

 Temporary primitive camps are permitted at holding corrals while stock is being held.
-Two herds-people and one tent/camper are permitted, but no fires are allowed.
+No fires are allowed.

 Note: The holding corrals receive infrequent maintenance.
 Users must check the condition of the corral and be prepared to make minor repairs.

 - Brazeau Trail System: Poboktan Trailhead , 77 km. south of Jasper on Highway 93

 - Athabasca Pass Trail: Moab Lake parking lot